-Excitaholicism? b.)
-If it was, why didn't you stop long ago?
+b.)
+If it was, why didn't I stop long ago?
 Page 44, Paragraph 4 Page 45, Top Paragraph 4. a.)
-Have you ever wished to be morally or philosophically comforted? b.)
-Have you ever willed these things with all your might? c.)
-Did you find that the needed power wasn't there? d.)
-Have you found that such codes and philosophies did not save you no matter how hard you tried?
+Have I ever wished to be morally or philosophically comforted? b.)
+Have I ever willed these things with all my might? c.)
+Did I find that the needed power wasn't there? d.)
+Have I found that such codes and philosophies did not save me no matter how hard tried?
 Page 45, Top Paragraph 5. a.)
-Is lack of power your dilemma? b.)
-Do you have to find a Power by which you can live? c.)
-Does it have to be a Power greater than you?
+Is lack of power my dilemma? b.)
+Do I have to find a Power by which I can live? c.)
+Does it have to be a Power greater than me?
 Is this obvious?
 Page 45, Paragraph 1 6. a.)
-When God is mentioned, have we reopened a subject which you thought you had neatly evaded or entirely ignored? b.)
-Does the word God bring up a particular idea which someone tried to impress upon you during childhood?
+When God is mentioned, has a subject been reopened which I thought I had neatly evaded or entirely ignored? b.)
+Does the word God bring up a particular idea which someone tried to impress upon me during childhood?

-c.)
-Did you reject this idea of God and did you then think you had abandoned the God idea entirely? d.)
-Were you bothered with the thought that faith and dependence upon a power greater than yourself was somewhat weak and even cowardly?
-Page 45, Paragraph 3 Page 46, Top Paragraph 7.
-Have you discovered that you do not need to consider another's conception of God?
-That you can create your own conception?
-Page 46, Paragraph 2 8. a.)
-Do you have your own conception of God? b.)
-Do you agree this is all you need to commence spiritual growth and to effect your first conscious relation with God?
-Page 47, Paragraph 1 The "Second Step Question" 9. a.)
-Do you now believe or are you even willing to believe, that there is a power greater than yourself? b.)
+entirely?

+d.)
+Was I bothered with the thought that faith and dependence upon a power greater than myself was somewhat weak and even cowardly?

+Page 45, Paragraph 3 Page 46, Top Paragraph

+7. Have I discovered that I do not need to consider another's conception of God?
+That I can create my own conception?

+Page 46, Paragraph 2

+8. a.)
+Do I have my own conception of God?

+b.)
+Do I agree this is all I need to commence spiritual growth and to effect my first conscious relationship with God?

+Page 47, Paragraph 1

+The "Second Step Question"

+9. a.)
+Do I now believe or am I even willing to believe, that there is a power greater than myself?

+b.)
 Why?

-Page 47, Paragraph 2 10. a.)
-Has even casual reference to spiritual things made you bristle with antagonism? b.)
-Do you agree this thinking has to be abandoned?
+Page 47, Paragraph 2

+10. a.)
+Has even casual reference to spiritual things made me bristle with antagonism?

+b.)
+Do I agree this thinking has to be abandoned?

 Page 48, Top Paragraph

+11. Do I believe in many things for which there is good evidence, but no perfect proof?

+Page 48, Paragraph 3

+12. a.)
+Did I believe I already knew everything I needed to know about living life?

+b.)
+Wasn't this rather egotistical of me?

+Page 49, Paragraph 1

+13. a.)
+Did I use the shortcomings of a few as a basis to condemn them all?

+b.)
+Did I criticize them for being intolerant, while being intolerant of them myself?

+Page 50, Paragraph 1

+rage 50, raiagiapii i

+14. In the past, have I stuck to the idea that self-sufficiency would solve my problems?

+Dago 52 Daragraph 4

-11. Do you believe in many things for which there is good evidence, but no perfect proof?
-Page 48, Paragraph 3 12. a.)
-Did you believe you already knew everything you needed to know about living life? b.)
-Wasn't this rather egotistical of you?
-Page 49, Paragraph 1 13. a.)
-Did you use the shortcomings of a few as a basis to condemn them all? b.)
-Did you criticize them for being intolerant, while being intolerant of them yourself?
-Page 50, Paragraph 1 14.
-In the past, have you stuck to the idea that self-sufficiency would solve your problems?
-Page 52, Paragraph 4 15.
-Faced with the First Step; a self-imposed crisis you cannot evade, are you now willing to fearlessly face the proposition that either God is everything or He is nothing?
+Page 52, Paragraph 4

+15. Faced with the First Step; a self-imposed crisis I cannot evade, am I now willing to fearlessly face the proposition that either God is everything or God is nothing?

+Dago 52 Daragraph 2

 Page 53, Paragraph 2